"Adopt the pace of nature: her secret is patience" Ralph Waldo Emerson

 Time to farewell Munro’s safe forest haven.
 From here you’ll cross Retakunna Creek (local indigenous dialect for creaking trees) en route to a patch of rainforest.
 Breathe it in – lush mosses, ferns and vibrant greens.
 Next mission is the peninsula’s highest peak, Mount Fortescue, climbing some 490 metres above sea level.
 Enjoy lunch with leafy-framed ocean views overlooking The Monument.

 Take the side trip and enjoy the majesty of Cape Hauy - or simply remain with the group for a final cliff-walk descent onto the cool white sands of Fortescue Bay.
 This is your chance to drop the pack and sink your toes in pristine sands or perhaps take a celebratory dive into the crystal clear waves.
-From here, you’ll be transported back to Hobart via Bangor Wine and Oyster Shed.
-It’s not over yet, there’s Pacific oysters, cool-climate wine and many a yarn to be shared.
+After some canapes and a glass of sparkling you’ll be transported back to Hobart via Port Arthur and the airport.